 Management of Postoperative Ileus

-Postoperative ileus is a absent or abnormal peristalsis after surgery causing a functional obstruction without mechanical blockage.
+Postoperative ileus is an absent or abnormal peristalsis after surgery causing a functional obstruction without mechanical blockage.
 A physiologic ileus can occur up to 72 hours after surgery.
 When the ileus is prolonged, creating patient discomfort, intolerance of oral intake, and prolonged hospitalization, it must be differentiated from other postoperative complications and managed appropriately.

 Many risk factors for postoperative ileus exist, including prolonged abdominal or pelvic surgery, laparotomy (which necessitates more bowel manipulation), lower gastrointestinal surgery, intra-abdominal infection, intraoperative bleeding, and narcotic use.
 Enhanced Recovery After Surgery (ERAS) protocols incorporate efforts to prevent postoperative ileus through preoperative and postoperative interventions.